What is docker

 - Add

-to build a specific stage only
+—target stage_nameto build a specific stage only

 FROM node:14-alpine as build